 That would be like stating that a Chinese immigrant, who didn’t know English well, authored Shakespere’s work; which is obviously illogical.
-In a same manner how could a blacksmith who didn’t know arabic well have authored Qur’an, linguistics of which exceed excellence??
-Indeed, he would not have managed to even convey and explain his basic believes to the Prophet!
+In the same manner, how could a blacksmith who didn’t know Arabic well have authored the Qur’an, the linguistics of which exceed excellence??
+Indeed, he would not have managed to even convey and explain his basic beliefs to the Prophet!

-Hanif were the group of people at Makkah who tried to follow religion of Abraham (Qur’anic Ibraheem alayhissalaam), and therefore believed in monotheism.
+Hanif was the group of people at Makkah who tried to follow the religion of Abraham (Qur’anic Ibraheem alayhissalaam), and therefore believed in monotheism.
 Before the revelation of the Qur’an, Prophet Muhammad (peace be upon him=sallallaahu alayhi wasallam) himself was a Hanif.

 However, the Hanifs were not learned about Christianity and Judaism.
-Indeed as it is demonstrated from Sahih Hadith Volume 5, Book 58, Number 169, many of the Hanif knew no background knowledge of Judaism and Christianity, and their religion seems contradicting to Hanifs beliefs.
-Therefore, even the Hanifs were not aware of Judeo-Christian beliefs, so there is no possibilty or proof of them teaching Prophet Muhammad (sallallaahu alayhi wasallam) about Judeo-Christian beliefs.
+Indeed as it is demonstrated from Sahih Hadith Volume 5, Book 58, Number 169, many of the Hanif knew no background knowledge of Judaism and Christianity, and their religion seems to contradict to Hanifs beliefs.
+Therefore, even the Hanifs were not aware of Judeo-Christian beliefs, so there is no possibility or proof of them teaching Prophet Muhammad (sallallaahu alayhi wasallam) about Judeo-Christian beliefs.

 Allegation that Priest and Rabbi taught Prophet Muhammad the Qur’an

-That theory would only be worth considering if the stories of Prophet and other bible-related stories were ONLY revealed in Madinah.
-But the bible-related stories were revealed in Makkah, where Prophet Muhammad (peace be upon him=sallallaahu alayhi wasallam) did not participate in debates with priests and rabbi.
+That theory would only be worth considering if the stories of the Prophet and other Bible-related stories were ONLY revealed in Madinah.
+But the Bible-related stories were revealed in Makkah, where Prophet Muhammad (peace be upon him=sallallaahu alayhi wasallam) did not participate in debates with priests and rabbis.

-Were the occasional trips to Syria source of Prophet’s knowledge?
+𝐖𝐞𝐫𝐞 𝐭𝐡𝐞 𝐨𝐜𝐜𝐚𝐬𝐢𝐨𝐧𝐚𝐥 𝐭𝐫𝐢𝐩𝐬 𝐭𝐨 𝐒𝐲𝐫𝐢𝐚 𝐚 𝐬𝐨𝐮𝐫𝐜𝐞 𝐨𝐟 𝐭𝐡𝐞 𝐏𝐫𝐨𝐩𝐡𝐞𝐭’𝐬 𝐤𝐧𝐨𝐰𝐥𝐞𝐝𝐠𝐞?

-There are 2 recorded travel of Prophet Muhammad (peace be upon him=sallallaalahu alayhi wasallam) to Syria.
-One when he was 12 years old and second when he was around the age of 25.
+There is 2 recorded travel of Prophet Muhammad (peace be upon him=sallallaalahu alayhi wasallam) to Syria.
+One when he was 12 years old and the second when he was around the age of 25.

 On his journey to Syria when he was 12, he met a monk by the name of Bahira.
-An immediate question arises, how can a child of 12 learn the theology of different religions in such detail at a brief visit, whilst constanly accompanied by his Uncle and other traders and yet manages to remember all this information until the age of 40??
+An immediate question arises, how can a child of 12 learn the theology of different religions in such detail at a brief visit, whilst constantly accompanied by his Uncle and other traders, and yet manages to remember all this information until the age of 40??

-Bahira himself believed in prophethood of Prophet Muhammad (sallallaahu alayhi wasallam).
-Indeed, the invitation to entertainment itself was in honour of Prophet Muhammad (sallallaahu alayhi wasallam).
-His belief in prophethood of Muhammad (peace be upon him=sallallaahu alayhi wasallam is described in many seerah texts, this visit is recorded as follows:
+Bahira himself believed in the prophethood of Prophet Muhammad (sallallaahu alayhi wasallam).
+Indeed, the invitation to the entertainment itself was in honor of Prophet Muhammad (sallallaahu alayhi wasallam).
+His belief in the prophethood of Muhammad (peace be upon him=sallallaahu alayhi wasallam is described in many seerah texts, this visit is recorded as follows:

 Khadija soon sent word to Muhammad asking him if he would take a trade caravan to Syria.
 She would pay him a high fee, which was double that of which she had paid any other person.
 She also gave Muhammad the services of a young lad by the name of Maysarah who would look after him on the journey.
 When Muhammad reached Basra, he was shading under a tree when a Monk saw him by the name of Nestor.